niravmsoni/terraform-remote-backends/README.md

 # terraform-remote-backends
-Demonstration of storing state file on a remote backend
+Demonstration of storing state file on a remote backend - Pending